pannaf/valkyrie/README.md

 ## Some Observations from Using NeMo Guardrails

 ### Accurate Colang History
-**TL;DR**
+> [!TIP]
-- I don't think these Colang History observations would apply in situations where the guardrails wraps the entire runnable.
+> I don't think these Colang History observations would apply in situations where the guardrails wraps the entire runnable.
 With my guardrails running in a LangGraph node, the output from the rails isn't automatically piped to the user, so I needed a mechanism that recognizes when the rails were applied.
 I used a simple check for whether the `"bot refuse[d]"` to respond.
-- For open source models, I needed the 70b model instead of 7b models
-- GPT3.5-Turbo also worked well
+> For open source models: the 70b llama model worked, but the 7b models did not work.
+GPT3.5-Turbo also worked well.

 I rely on the Colang history to signal whether the bot refused to respond to something: